 Mental illness and drug addiction commonly co-occur.
-About half of individuals with mental illness will also develop a substance use disorder, and half of those with a substance use disorder will also have mental illness.
+About half of individuals with mental illness will also develop a substance use disorder, and half of those with a substance use disorder will also have a mental illness.

 The Connection Between Mental Health & Opioid Use

-Depression and OUD
+Depression & OUD

-Anxiety and OUD
+Anxiety & OUD

-Anxiety disorders also commonly co-occur with OUD.
-Similar to depression, anxiety is a disorder that can involve multiple genetic, environmental and biochemical factors that can increase the risk for substance use and abuse and therefore addiction.
-Close to one in three people with an OUD also experience either insomnia or anxiety.
+Anxiety disorders also co-occur with OUD.
+Similar to depression, anxiety is a disorder that can involve multiple genetic, environmental, and biochemical factors that can increase the risk for substance misuse and, therefore, a substance use disorder.
+Close to one in three people with an OUD also report symptoms of anxiety.

-OCD and OUD
+OCD & OUD

-Personality Disorders and OUD
+Personality Disorders & OUD

-Bipolar and OUD
+Bipolar & OUD

 Bipolar disorder is defined as having periods of both depression and mania.
 It is estimated that approximately 56% of people with bipolar disorder also have a substance use disorder at some point in their lifetime.
-Bipolar disorder can include significant and extreme mood swings, which can be made more extreme by concurrent use of substances such as opioids.
+Bipolar disorder can include significant and extreme mood swings, which can be made more extreme by the concurrent use of substances such as opioids.

 Effect of Mental Health on Opioid Use

-Effect of Opioid Use on Mental Health
+The Effect of Opioid Use on Mental Health

-Why OUD & Mental Health Are So Connected
+Factors Affecting OUD & Mental Health